-This section is about author intent and has as its purpose the critic’s growth as an interpreter of that intent.
+This section concerns authorial intent and has as its purpose the critic’s growth as an interpreter of that intent.
 This section is not so much about judging an author’s intent as it’s about being aware of that intent and factoring that awareness into your commentary.
-If you’d like to take a peek at a few considerations of what it means to judge a work-in-progress according to its author’s intent, read on.

 A work-in-progress can suffer from a variety of ailments.
 Contextual questions are not cut-and-dry like questions of syntax, grammar, or, to a degree, plotting.
 Questions of context have to do with the interaction of author intent and reader interpretation.
-They’re murky waters to navigate because you as the reader have to exercise a bit of telepathy; you have to try and get inside the author’s head, ultimately asking not, “What do I think this means?” but, “What is the author trying to convey with this sentence, this piece?
+They’re murky waters to navigate because you as the reader have to exercise a bit of telepathy; you have to try and get inside the author’s head, ultimately “What is the author trying to convey with this sentence, this piece?
 Who is this piece for, and will it successfully communicate with that target audience?
 Is it clear that there is a target audience?”

 Some authors are great at genre pieces; they know all the chords to strike, they know what the tone of the piece should be, the kinds of characters who should appear.
 Other authors can completely muck it up.
-They’ll write a romance piece that reads like a technical manual (and all the romance readers cringed) or a flowery memoir with a tangle of dead-ending tangents.
-It’s not always easy and natural for new critics to explain why something does or doesn’t work, but intrinsically, we know.
-Hopefully, this brief section about author intent will assist you in verbalizing that intrinsic knowledge; in catching on.
+They’ll write a romance piece that reads like a technical manual or a flowery memoir with a tangle of dead-ending tangents.
+It’s not always easy and natural for new critics to explain why something does or doesn’t work, but innately, we know.
+When those moments come up, let the author know.

 Asking the question, “Is that really what you meant?” isn’t always bad.
-While much of this section advises critics to let authors speak for themselves, I wouldn’t delude anyone by suggesting that sometimes things are interpreted in ways they weren’t meant to be interpreted.
-All of us have been misunderstood in conversation.
-Sometimes the results are humorous, but other times, we’re grateful for the opportunity to correct the misunderstanding.
+All of us have been misunderstood.
+Sometimes the results are humorous, but other times, we’re grateful for the opportunity to correct misunderstandings.

 Conversely, there are instances where things left unwritten speak volumes.
 Perhaps a character “falls off the radar” in mid-scene, and it leaves you scratching your head?
 It may be appropriate to point out confusing instances of the unwritten for the author’s consideration.